sf-timlavelle/salesforce-b2c-commerce-apis/README.md

 ## Postman Environment-scope variables

-In order for the API's to work, below is the list of required fields before making your first API call
+In order for the API's to work, below is the list of required fields you'll need to update before making your first API call

 ### Manual Variables to enter into the Salesforce Cloud evironment